 First Aid and CPR Certification

-Philmont requires that at least two people in each crew be currently certified in Wilderness First Aid and two people be certified in CPR.
+Philmont requires that 2 members of each crew be certified in Wilderness First Aid and 2 members be certified in CPR.
+Any 2 youth or adult crew members could receive both certifications or 4 crew members could each receive 1 certification.
 Several hours may be required for Philmont staff to reach a remote backcountry location after a message is delivered to the nearest staffed camp.
 First aid and CPR training will result in proper and prompt attention being given to injuries and/or illnesses.
 You must present current certification cards upon check-in to verify this requirement.

 Equivalent training may include instruction by ambulance or fire department personnel, community colleges, or other organizations.
 You must have a letter indicating length of training, topics covered, and participant roster.